imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/android.md

 ### **Upload preprocessors**

 The `ImageKitUploader` can also perform the preprocessing of the image/video to modify them before uploading, by passing an instance of [ImageUploadPreprocessor](https://github.com/imagekit-developer/imagekit-android/blob/master/README.md#image-preprocessing)/[VideoUploadPreprocessor](https://github.com/imagekit-developer/imagekit-android/blob/master/README.md#video-preprocessing).
+These preprocessors can be useful for certain use cases, e.g:

+- Modifying the media size and/or quality, to perhaps optimize the use of ImageKit storage.
+- Applying certain media transformations from within the app, like when using an image editing feature of the app.

-Currently, follwing processes can be applied by upload preprocessors:
+Currently, follwing transformations can be applied by upload preprocessors:

 - Images:
     - Limiting width & height